-Just like everywhere else in the Caribbean, when you dine in the Grenadines, you can expect nothing but freshness and mouthfuls of flavor coming from locally-grown fruit, spices, and seafood straight from the local waters.
+Just like everywhere else in the Caribbean, when you dine at the restaurants in Grenadines, you can expect nothing but freshness and mouthfuls of flavor coming from locally-grown fruit, spices, and seafood straight from the local waters.
 Seaside dining setups under swaying palm trees accompanied by a gentle ocean breeze, a starlit sky, and candlelit ambiance are unmatched and you can easily spend hours enjoying chefs’ creations and beautifully refreshing cocktails.
-Unpretentious yet undeniably impressive – that’s what it’s all about!
+Unpretentious yet undeniably impressive – that’s what it’s all about when it comes to the restaurants in Grenadines.

 Royal Palm Restaurant & Bar